kc0bfv/blog.notmet.net/content/post/an-elegant-puzzle.md

 ## Succession Planning

-This section was also fun and is basically exactly the process I went through when I was leaving RANS and there was no backfill.
+This section was also fun and is basically exactly the process I went through when I was leaving RANS and there was no back-fill.

 # End of Line